Getting to the Root of the Problem

 The results suggested I had a borderline underactive thyroid.
-My doctor then suggested I take iodine supplements to prevent it becoming completely underactive.
+My doctor then suggested I take iodine supplements to prevent it from becoming completely underactive.
 However, he still insisted that I did not have a thyroid problem and that my symptoms were still due to an allergy/hay fever.

 What Is the Thyroid?